implydata/plyql/README.md

 `--druid-version`          | Assume this is the Druid version and do not query for it `--skip-cache`             | disable Druid caching `--introspection-strategy` | Druid introspection strategy.
-Use `--help` for possible values `--force-unique`           | force a column to be interpreted as a hyperLogLog uniques `--force-theta`            | force a column to be interpreted as a [theta sketch](http://druid.io/docs/latest/development/extensions-core/datasketches-aggregators.html)
+Use `--help` for possible values `--force-time`             | force a column to be interpreted as a time column `--force-boolean`          | force a column to be interpreted as a boolean column `--force-unique`           | force a column to be interpreted as a hyperLogLog uniques `--force-theta`            | force a column to be interpreted as a [theta sketch](http://druid.io/docs/latest/development/extensions-core/datasketches-aggregators.html)
 `--force-histogram`        | force a column to be interpreted as an approximate histogram (for quantiles)